Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 Cebu Blue Pothos (Epipremnum pinnatum ‘Cebu Blue’)

 The Cebu blue pothos is a beautiful variety of pothos with blue-green leaves that have a silvery blue appearance.
-It’s a fast grower and can get up to 6 feet long indoors.
-It’s a climbing plant so it will need something to climb on, a trellis or totem would work well.
+It’s a fast grower and can get 6 feet or longer indoors.
+It’s a climbing plant so it will need something to climb on, a trellis or moss pole would work well.

 This pothos does best in bright indirect light but can tolerate lower light conditions.